helinus/ForgeEssentialsWikiFork/Hosts-file.md

 In this example "ubuntuServer" is the hostname of the computer running the Minecraft server with ForgeEssentials.

+To see content of hosts file open file with vi/gedit/nano or run `cat /etc/hosts` - this will print out content of file into console.

 ### If your hostsfile looks like this: